Thairo Estrada Player Props: Giants vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 15th in the league.

-- Dodgers pitchers combine to rank 23rd in baseball in home runs allowed (89 total, 1.3 per game).
+- The Dodgers rank 23rd in baseball in home runs given up (91 total, 1.3 per game).

-- Miller makes the start for the Dodgers, his fifth of the season.
-He is 3-0 with a .78 ERA and 23 strikeouts through 23 2/3 innings pitched.
+- Gonsolin makes the start for the Dodgers, his 10th of the season.
+He is 4-1 with a 1.93 ERA and 36 strikeouts in 46 2/3 innings pitched.

-- In his most recent time out on Saturday, the righty threw six scoreless innings against the Philadelphia Phillies while surrendering three hits.
+- In his last appearance on Wednesday against the Chicago White Sox, the right-hander threw six scoreless innings while surrendering two hits.

-- The 24-year-old has an ERA of .78, with 9 strikeouts per nine innings, in four games this season.
-Opponents are hitting .150 against him.
+- In nine games this season, the 29-year-old has put up an ERA of 1.93, with 6.9 strikeouts per nine innings.
+Opponents are hitting .155 against him.

 © 2023 Data Skrive.
 All rights reserved.